Non-perturbative Floquet engineering of the toric-code Hamiltonian and its ground state

-Although the high-frequency regime and related high-frequency expansions are helpful for finding a promising ansatz for the functions $g_{kk'}(t)$, their perturbative character would lead to a very weak four-spin interaction, and still sizeable higher-order unwanted terms.
-To circumvent this limitation, one can take advantage of the fact that the single-plaquette dynamics can be accessed in a numerically exact way~\cite{Petiziol2021}, thanks to the small system size.
-In particular, the driving amplitudes $g_{kk'}^{(\ell)}$ are optimized together with $\Omega_j$ to achieve a four-spin interaction $\hat{X}_1 \hat{Z}_2 \hat{Z}_3 \hat{X}_4$ with a desired strength $\mathcal{J}$.
-Details on the optimization procedure are given in Appendix~\ref{sec:numerical_optimization}.
-Different optimizations can be performed to have a set of different values of $\mathcal{J}$ available.
+As will be shown in detail in Sec.~\ref{sec:trotter}, where we use the single-plaquette engineering as part of the protocol to realize the full Hamiltonian for large systems, the error for engineering the Hamiltonian of the many-plaquette system will still be determined by (and of the same order of magnitude as) the single-plaquette error.
+This is a consequence of the fact that the single-plaquette terms of the target Hamiltonian commute with each other.
+Thus, the nonperturbative nature of the single-plaquette treatment allows also for a scalable nonperturbative engineering of the full toric code Hamiltonian.
+Details on the numerical optimization procedure are given in Appendix~\ref{sec:numerical_optimization}, and different optimizations can be performed to have a set of different values of $\mathcal{J}$ available.
 Since the Hamiltonian does not depend on $t$ and $\omega$ separately, but only on their product, in the following, $\omega$ is chosen as the unit of energy.

-The magnitude of different terms in the effective Hamiltonian of a single plaquette resulting from this procedure is shown in Fig.~\ref{fig1}(b), for a set of optimal parameters yielding a four-body term of chosen strength $\mathcal{J}\tau=\pi/8$.
-Approximated values of these parameters are given in Table~\ref{tab:1}.
+The magnitude of different terms in the effective Hamiltonian of a single plaquette resulting from this procedure is shown in Fig.~\ref{fig:Figure2}(b), for a set of optimal parameters yielding a four-body term of chosen strength $\mathcal{J}\tau=\pi/8$.
+Approximated values of these parameters are given in Table~\ref{tab:Table2}.
 With this choice of $\mathcal{J}$, evolution for two Floquet periods produces an entangling four-spin gate $e^{i 2 \mathcal{J} \hat{P}_{i,j} \tau}= (\mathbb{1}+i\hat{P}_{i,j})/\sqrt{2}$, which will be employed in Sec.~\ref{sec:gs_prep} for ground state preparation.

-As can be appreciated from Fig.~\ref{fig1}(b), the four-body interaction is successfully achieved and it is by far the dominant term in the effective Hamiltonian, with other terms almost three orders of magnitude smaller.
+As can be appreciated from Fig.~\ref{fig:Figure2}(b), the four-body interaction is successfully achieved and it is by far the dominant term in the effective Hamiltonian, with other terms almost three orders of magnitude smaller.
 The effective Hamiltonian for a plaquette can thus be written in the form